Axel713/fit-for-work/README.md

 | ------------- | -------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------- |
 | **style.css** | [Warning and Errors](testing/w3c-code-validation/css/w3c-code-validation-css-r01-110920.pdf) | In .serv-butt, removed border-block-end-width: 1em.
 In .img-resp-grid-2, removed height: cover |
 | **style.css** | [No errors](testing/w3c-code-validation/css/w3c-code-validation-css-r02-110920.pdf)          | None.                                                                                          |

+### **Responsiveness**

+I tested the site for responsiveness using [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools), by varying width resolution.
+I also tested it on an [iPhone XR](https://www.apple.com/uk/shop/buy-iphone/iphone-xr), [Samsung Galaxy S7](https://www.samsung.com/uk/smartphones/galaxy-s7/overview/), [iPad Pro 11](https://www.apple.com/uk/ipad-pro/) and various [Windows](https://www.microsoft.com/en-gb/windows/) based computer with different screen sizes.

+It was found to be adequately responsive by myself and some members of the [Code Institute Slack Community](https://code-institute-room.slack.com).

+In particular:

+- the collapsable navigation bar functions at the designated resolution.
+- The correct sections are shown/hidden depending on device sizes.

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.